Lauretta-Ejiasi/Lauretta-Ejiasi/README.md

-- 👋 Hi, I’m Lauretta a Data Scientist transitioning from a Sales and Marketing background where i have 8yrs hands on experience in B2B sales.
+- 👋 Hi, I’m Lauretta a Data Scientist with 8yrs of experience in B2B Sales.
 - I am currently interning with Quantuam Analystics as a Data Analyst.
 - 👀 I’m interested in advancing my skills in MS SQL, SQL, SAS, Python, R, Power BI, Tableau and Machine Learning.
 - 🌱 I’m currently learning SAS, R and Machine Learning and I am good with Tableau, Power BI, SQL, MS SQL, MS Excel and Python for Data Cleaning, Data Manipulation, Data Visualization and Insight generation.